-- Aftermarket Network Australia Pty Ltd ('ANA') (formerly Metcash Automotive Holdings Pty Ltd)
+- Aftermarket Network Australia Pty Ltd (formerly Metcash Automotive Holdings Pty Ltd)

 - Bearing Wholesalers

 - DB's Auto One

 - Precision Equipment

 - Illawarra Auto Spares

 - Revvin's Auto Parts

 - QAH North Geelong

 - Sprint Auto Parts

 - Manning River Autoparts

 Due to an accounting policy change as outlined in note 3, a retrospective adjustment was made during the current year to recognise deferred tax liabilities on the indefinite life trademarks acquired as part of the above acquisitions.
 The impact of this adjustment to deferred tax liability and goodwill in the prior year was \$13,367,000.
-No other material change to the business combination of these occurred during the current year.
+No other material change to these business combinations occurred during the current year.